stephentriphahn/record-clj/README.md

  that even in the case of a large file, we have to bring the file into memory as a string.
 We can stream the file, but that stream must remain open while it gets parsed, and `with-open` closes the stream before the lazy sequence is consumed.

+Finally got basic parsing of multiple different file types into one set of data before streams close.
+For now, I am manually calling `.close` on all readers (instead of using with-open), need to clean that up.

 ...